Banner Alt Text

 Getting Around Oslo

 Good To Know: During my visit in 2023, we couldn’t create an account on the Ruter app because it would not verify foreign phone numbers.
-However, we were still able to use the app to purchase tickets.
+However, we were still able to use the app to purchase tickets individually.

 I recommend using public transportation for most of your needs, including to and from the airport.
 However, you can also use Uber and Bolt to get around.
 And of course, walking is a great way to get to many areas!